CES 2018 - Las Vegas, USA

-The UK’s Musical Fidelity has added a phono stage to their NuVista line of products, which feature Nuvistor tubes.
+The UK’s Musical Fidelity has added a phono stage to its NuVista line of products, which feature Nuvistor tubes.
 The reference-level NuVista Vinyl has five inputs that can each be set independently for MM or MC, and eight settings for both input resistance and capacitance.
-Not only that, each gain stage and channel has its own power supply, which means it has a total of ten supplies!
-The front panel is machined from a solid aluminum billet and the side panels are low-inclusion extrusions that are finished in an ultra-fine lacquer.
-The NuVista Vinyl sports a lot of features, but is priced at an affordable $3000 and will be available later in January.
+Not only that, but each gain stage and channel has its own power supply, which means it has a total of ten supplies!
+The front panel is machined from a solid aluminum billet, and the side panels are low-inclusion extrusions finished in an ultra-fine lacquer.
+The NuVista Vinyl sports a lot of features, but it’s priced at an affordable $3000 and will be available later in January.

-UK manufacturer Chord Electronics introduced the Qutest DAC, which they describe as “the most advanced compact DAC on the planet.”
-In fact, the DAC architecture of the Qutest is based on that of the more expensive, highly regardly Hugo 2, and, like the Hugo 2, is machined from a solid aluminum billet.
-As with all Chord DACs, the Qutest utilizes their custom FPGA (field-programmable gate array) circuitry that they say has 750 times more computing power than a standard DAC chip.
-Programmed into the FPGA are their proprietary WTA (Watts Transient Aligned) filters.
+UK manufacturer Chord Electronics introduced the Qutest DAC, which the company describes as “the most advanced compact DAC on the planet.”
+In fact, the DAC architecture of the Qutest is based on that of the more expensive, highly regarded Hugo 2.
+And like the Hugo 2, it’s machined from a solid aluminum billet.
+As with all Chord DACs, the Qutest utilizes the company’s custom FPGA (field-programmable gate array) circuitry, which is claimed to have 750 times more computing power than a standard DAC chip.
+Programmed into the FPGA are Chord’s proprietary WTA (Watts Transient Aligned) filters.
 The Qutest supports PCM sample rates from 44.1kHz to 768kHz and DSD up to DSD512.
 It has . . .

-Sound United, which is the parent company of Polk Audio, Definitive Technology, Marantz, Denon, and most recently Classé Audio, was demonstrating a multichannel home-theater system with seven Definitive Technology BP9080x loudspeakers, which feature built-in powered subwoofer sections and upward-firing height speaker modules.
-The system was being controlled by the new Marantz AV8805 surround-sound processor, which supports . . .
+Sound United, which is the parent company of Polk Audio, Definitive Technology, Marantz, Denon, and most recently Classé Audio, was demonstrating a multichannel home-theater system with seven Definitive Technology BP9080x loudspeakers featuring built-in powered subwoofer sections and upward-firing height speaker modules.
+Controlling the system was the new Marantz AV8805 surround-sound processor, which supports . . .

 The new Reference 160M mono power amplifier was on static display in Audio Research Corporation’s suite.
-Its cosmetics match that of their recent products, such as Foundation components.
+Its cosmetics match those of the company’s recent products, such as Foundation components.
 But there are also some new twists here.
 The 160M utilizes four KT150 tubes and is switchable between pentode and triode modes.
-The power supply is taken from their Reference 250 SE amplifier, while the new audio circuit topology has been designed for the fewest components and the shortest signal path in order to improve fidelity.
+The power supply is taken from the company’s Reference 250 SE amplifier, while the new audio circuit topology has been designed for the fewest components and the shortest signal path in order to improve fidelity.
 A cool feature of the 160M is . . .

 . . . the VU meter on the front of the faceplate, which has the level markings etched directly onto its glass panel.
 These markings are visible enough, but can also be made to light up.
 The 160M’s power rating has yet to be determined, but look for it to be in the range of 150W (8 or 4 ohms).
 The Reference 160M is estimated to become available at the end of March or early April at a price of $30,000 per pair.